JonrGull/JonrGull/README.md

 Just doing my best to keep up in this tech world.

-I'm currently working on my own portfolio and PlanOut!
+I'm currently working on Mindset!

 I'm studying to improve my knowledge of TypeScript and React.